EzeGG0/TestApi/readme.md

-# First try with some libraries and api
+# Test with Rick and Morty Api